DataWookie/exegetic-new-site/content/internal/procedure-project-management.md

 - `data/` — raw data files
 - `doc/` — background documentation (static)
-- `notebooks/` — experimental analysis
+- `notebooks/` — experimental analyses
 - `R/` — R code (normally the contents of a package)
 - `reports/` — `.R` or  `.py` files used to generate analyses for reports
 - `src/` — Python code (normally the contents of a module)